 - Photopic – Daylight, Full color, Perceivable contrast and hue

-Human generally suck at seeing in the dark, and we need artificial light to help us see better.
+Humans generally don’t see well in the dark, and we need artificial light to help us see better.

-If you encounter these type of light sources head on such as headlights, street lights, indoor lights, street lamps or other source of light, the more powerful your light will need to be to overcome these photonic light barriers.
+If you encounter these types of light sources head-on, the more powerful your light will need to be to overcome these photonic light barriers.

 In another word, a 500 lumens VS a 2000 lumens light in a head on firefight is gonna be very rough for the guy with the 500 lumens light.

 Fun fact – The Human eye lacks a Taletum Lucidum, which is a layer of tissue behind the retina that reflects visible light back through the retina to increase the amount of light available to the photoreceptors.

 How Does Photonic Barrier Affect Night Vision Devices ?